Marriages & Partnerships

 - if you do not have a valid passport and were born after 1 January 1983 you need to bring your own full birth certificate AND your mother’s valid passport or mother’s full birth certificate.
 You can bring your father’s full birth certificate if he was married to your mother at the time of your birth, or subsequently married her.
 The reason you need to provide this information is that if you were born before 1 January 1983 nationality was determined on the birth certificate, but if you were born after 1 January 1983 nationality is not proven in this way.

-- proof of residency in the form of a full or provisional driving license, current year council tax bill, utility bill (dated within 3 months) or bank statement (dated within 1 month).
+- proof of residence in the form of a full or provisional driving license, current year council tax bill, utility bill (dated within 3 months) or bank statement (dated within 1 month).

 - proof of marital status – If you have been married before, you’ll need to provide a Decree Absolute, Death Certificate, Dissolution of Civil Partnership document as appropriate.
 If you are using a Death Certificate, you must be named as the spouse.
 If you have had a foreign divorce, you’ll need to phone us for an appointment at it may be more complicated to deal with.
+You will need a translated copy of your divorce papers if they are not in English.
 You do not need to prove that you have never been married.
+If your paperwork was sent to you electronically, you will need to print out a copy to bring with you.

 - if you have changed your name by deed poll or statutory declaration, you must provide original documents.